6 Week Course

 Week 6: Putting It All Together: What is important to keep in mind when shifting toward next generation literacy instruction?
 What adjustments can teachers make to help students do more of the work so they do more of the learning?

 - A webcast with additional information and activities to help you think about the content of each chapter.

 - Access to a private, online forum/discussion board where we will reply in writing to one question or reflection from each participant each week.

 - Online discussions with other educators interested in increasing learning transfer through read aloud, shared reading, guided reading, and independent reading.

 At the end of the six-week course, you can expect:

-- A one-hour, real-time question-and-answer session.
+- A 40-minute, real-time question-and-answer session.
 (Recorded for those with scheduling conflicts that prevent real-time participation.)

 - A certificate of completion